FreshGame1/FreshGame1/info.md

 - 👋 Hi, I’m @FreshGame
 - 👀 I’m interested in programming
 - 🌱 I’m learning python and C#
-- 💞️ I’m collaborate on Awupetiki Games
+- 🕴️ I’m collaborate on (Nope)
-- 📫 How to reach me - FreshGame.AD.List@gmail.com
+- 📫 How to reach me - FreshLend.Studio@gmail.com

 <!---
 FreshGame1/FreshGame1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.